Log media and objects

 Images can be logged directly from NumPy arrays, as PIL images, or from the filesystem.

-Provide arrays directly when constructing images manually, e.g. using make_grid
+Provide arrays directly when constructing images manually, such as by using make_grid

 from torchvision